Policy - Section 4 - Loans and Advances

-The MSU Foundation provides travel advances or payroll advances to employees of Murray State University under certain circumstances.
-If for some reason, the temporary loans are not repaid on a timely basis the Executive Director will initiate the following procedures:
+The Murray State University Foundation, Inc. (Foundation) provides travel advances to employees of Murray State University under certain circumstances.
+If for some reason, the temporary loans are not repaid on a timely basis the President will initiate the following procedures:

 - A letter will be mailed to employees whose temporary loans will be due within five (5) days.

 - A second letter will be mailed to employees whose temporary loans are thirty (30) days past due.

 - A third letter will be mailed to employees whose temporary loans are sixty (60) days past due.

 - A fourth letter will be mailed by an attorney on behalf of MSU Foundation to employees whose temporary loans are seventy-five (75) days past due.